leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Introduction.md

 <tr><td>
 <h4>The implementational level</h4>
 What is the physical instantiation of the computational algorithms and representations?
-How exactly does the hardware run the programs from the computational algorithmic level?
+How exactly does the hardware run the programs from the algorithmic level?
 </td></tr>
 <tr bgcolor="#b6d7a8"><td>Neuroscience examples:
 <ul>